John Charles Robertson (army officer): Obituaries

 Death notices appeared in the Geelong Advertiser in the days that followed.
-They included a number of comments such as the following: 'A good man, loved and respected by all his Battalion.
+They included a number of comments such as the following: "A good man, loved and respected by all his Battalion.
 One of nature's gentlemen.
 A brave and true soldier.
 One of the noblest.
 A man who was treasured and respected by his Battalion.
-Held in the highest esteem and affection by all'.
+Held in the highest esteem and affection by all".

-Robertson's obituary, published in the Geelong Advertiser on the same day as the above article, stated that John devoted a good deal of his spare time to the work of various bodies of which he was a member, including Geelong Legacy Club, the board of management of St David's Presbyterian Church, the committees of Chilwell State School and Chilwell Free Library, and the Geelong Branch of the 23rd Battalion (AIF) Association of which he was the first president.
+Robertson's obituary, published in the Geelong Advertiser on the same day as the above article, stated that Robertson devoted a good deal of his spare time to the work of various bodies of which he was a member, including Geelong Legacy Club, the board of management of St David's Presbyterian Church, the committees of Chilwell State School and Chilwell Free Library, and the Geelong Branch of the 23rd Battalion (AIF) Association, of which he was the first president.
 He was treasurer of the Alba Social Club which, as a result of its activities, distributed some hundreds of pounds among Geelong charities.’